Textualize/textual/docs/guide/workers.md

 --8<-- "docs/examples/guide/workers/weather03.py"
 ```

-The addition of `@work(exclusive=True)` converts the `update_weather` coroutine in to a regular function which when called will create and start a worker.
+The addition of `@work(exclusive=True)` converts the `update_weather` coroutine into a regular function which when called will create and start a worker.
 Note that even though `update_weather` is an `async def` function, the decorator means that we don't need to use the `await` keyword when calling it.

 !!! tip